 - Begin to heat the mixture on a medium-low setting.
 (You don’t need to add any liquid, as the veggies will release their water providing the liquid, but don’t turn up the heat too quickly or it will scorch.)

 - Add spices to taste.
 Here’s my suggestions:

 - 2 – 3 tablespoons of Chili powder

 - 1/2 – 1 teaspoon black pepper

 - dash of cinammon

 - When chili begins to bubble, turn down the heat; cover, simmer for 1 – 2 hours.
 Taste.
-I like it like this, but Jen thinks it’s too concentrated and prefers add some water to thin it back out.
+I like it like this, but some people think it’s too concentrated and prefers add some water to thin it back out.